Probing the partition function for temperature-dependent potentials with nested sampling: Harmonic systems

 Finally, we compare the computational performance of the extended and direct methods on the $P=2$ case.
 We present the results in Figure \ref{fig_harm_q_comp_direct_ext} using $K=25000$ live points for the direct method (one exploration per temperature) and $K=50000$ for the extended one (one exploration for all temperatures) with $\alpha=7.1$.
 Those choices result in similar MAPE values: 0.30\% for the direct method and 0.29\% for the extended method.
-Both methods correctly recover the exact curve.
+Both methods correctly recover the exact curve and have error of the same order at high temperatures.
+At lower temperatures ($T<=0.6 (k_\mathrm{B}T)/(\hbar\omega)$), the extended method has larger error than the direct method by around a factor 10: we have less samples at those temperatures (see supplementary material, Figure 1 (a)).
 To obtain the heat capacity curves for 34 temperatures ranging from $k_\textrm{B}T=0.2\frac{k_\textrm{B}T}{\hbar\omega}$ to $k_\textrm{B}T=3.5\frac{k_\textrm{B}T}{\hbar\omega}$, the direct method requires $2.9\times10^9$ energy evaluations (i.e., approximately $8\times10^7$ energy evaluations per exploration) and the extended method requires $1.8\times10^8$ energy evaluations.
 The extended method is thus approximately eight times faster than the direct method.
 We observe that, even though we use more live points, the extended method requires much less evaluations --- by around a factor ten --- than the direct one.
 Indeed, in the former case, we only need a single exploration to compute the heat capacity at all temperatures while we need multiple explorations in the latter case.
 Furthermore, if we want to add a point to the curve within the studied temperature range, a new exploration must be done for the latter while for the former the heat capacity for the new temperature can be computed from the previously sampled points as the choice of a specific temperature window is a post-processing step.
 Note that the two energy functions are slightly different as, in the extended case, there is a change of variables which is not used with the direct method.
 This change of variables results in a small increase in computational cost for the function, that becomes negligible when the number of parameters increases or the potential is more complex than the harmonic potential.

 In conclusion, in this section, we have tested the extended partition function method on the harmonic potential.
 Mainly, we have looked at the impact of the choice of the smeared delta-function and of the corresponding parameter $\alpha$: we have seen that the Gaussian window leads to reduced fluctuations with respect to the rectangular one and that the optimal value of $\alpha$ depends on the number of live points used and the system studied.
 Furthermore, comparing with the direct method, we have seen that the extended method requires less energy evaluations, roughly by an order of magnitude.
 Finally, we have seen that the choice of the window and $\alpha$ is a post-processing step, contrary to the choice of the prior and number of live points $K$.
 This means that different $\alpha$ can be tested on one exploration but that a new exploration must be performed to test a new prior (more details on the choice of the prior will be given in Section \ref{ssec_LJ_13}).
 In the next section, we study the impact of $K$ on the recovery of the curves with both the direct and extended methods on the Lennard-Jones clusters that display a very large number of local energy minima.